 To measure the effects of temperature on allele-specific expression (ASE) we generated RNA-seq data from an S. cerevisiae × S. uvarum hybrid during log phase growth at low (22°C), intermediate (33°C) and high (37°C) temperatures.
-Out of 5,055 orthologs, we found 2,950 (58%) that exhibited allele-specific expression, 1,669 (33%) that exhibited temperature-dependent expression and 136 (2.7%) that exhibited allele-by-temperature interactions (FDR < 0.05, Supplementary Data File).
-For the 1,669 temperature-responsive genes, expression levels were highly correlated between 33°C and 37°C (Pearson's correlation coefficients = 0.97) and 37°C was more different from 22°C than 33°C (Pearson's correlation coefficients = 0.89 for 22°C-37°C, 0.93 for 22°C-33°C).
-Despite the abundant temperature responses, allele differences were similar across temperatures with Pearson's correlation coefficients of 0.90, 0.92 and 0.96 for 22-37°C, 22-33°C and 33-37°C, respectively (Figure 2A).
-In addition, the proportion of genes with the S. cerevisiae allele expressed at higher levels than the S. uvarum allele was 49.9, 50.7, 49.8% at 22, 33°C.

-and 37°C, respectively.
+We found 58% of 5,055 orthologs exhibited allele-specific expression (FDR < 0.05, Supplementary Data File 1).
+Allele differences were similar across temperatures with Pearson's correlation coefficients of 0.90, 0.92 and 0.96 for 22-37°C, 22-33°C and 33-37°C, respectively, and only 136 genes were found to have significant allele-by-temperature interactions.
+In addition, the proportion of genes with the S. cerevisiae allele expressed at higher levels than the S. uvarum allele was 49.9, 50.7, 49.8% at 22, 33 and 37°C, respectively.
 Thus, there is no tendency toward higher S. cerevisiae allele expression at high temperature.
 S. uvarum alleles can be expressed at the same level as their S. cerevisiae ortholog at 37°C despite the fact that these promoters don't experience high temperature in S. uvarum due to its temperature restriction.